ist-dresden/composum-launch/README.md

 Since there are various modules involved, we normally use the pages version as version number for all docker images, as kind of the leading module.

-# Start the Composum Suite using docker
+# Start the Composum Suite (incl.
+Pages and additional modules) using docker

 ## Pull from dockerhub